OFFICIAL PORTAL ACCESS

 • Employer's assigned employer number (from family PRECAPI enrollment)

-This is an operational guide for household employers who already understand the general PRECAPI framework and need to know how to calculate, pay, and maintain the monthly payment of the voluntary employer contribution.
+This is an operational guide for household employers who already understand the general PRECAPI framework and need to know how to pay and maintain the quarterly payment of the voluntary employer contribution.

-Quick summary: The employer (family) pays approximately 12.67% of the actual salary of the worker each month.
-Payment at banking system branches using IGSS slip, deadline 20th of the following month.
+Quick summary: The PRECAPI contribution is NOT a percentage of the actual salary and is not paid monthly.
+It is a fixed percentage of the non-agricultural minimum wage (Q4,002.28 in 2026), paid quarterly in advance at Banrural — employer Q303.66 + worker Q151.83 = Q455.49 per quarter (plus the State’s share).
 The worker benefits from EMA medical coverage at the 4th month and accumulates IVS contributions toward retirement.
 The contribution is not deductible for family employers without business activity.

 The PRECAPI Contribution — How to Calculate